Women discover “Strategies for leadership” that can transform their lives

 Taina Mäkijärvi is not convinced that gender is an issue, since leadership, she believes, is a question of attitude.
 She did however immensely appreciate an environment that was “concrete, open and neutral.”
 She found it refreshing and relaxing to discover that other women dealt with the same predicaments as her own.

 But the highlight of the program, the part that inspired her most, she said, were the sessions with the horses.
 How do you surmount your fear of a 500 kg beast that could trample you, she asked herself.
-She decided on a very simple plan: she would talk to the horse as she talks to her own pet dog and she would talk to her in Finish, her mother tongue.
+She decided on a very simple plan: she would talk to the horse as she talks to her own pet dog and she would talk to her in Finnish, her mother tongue.

 “To my astonishment, my very simple plan worked: the horse began to follow me.
 It was instantaneous and I felt tremendous joy.
 Furthermore, the more I connected with the animal, the better it became.”